sictweb/bti425-2020/notes/web-api-v2.md

 You can use the MongoDB shell or the Robo 3T tool to query the database.
 The following are shell commands after running `mongo`.

-Confirm that it sees your database:
+Confirm that your database is on the list of known databases:

 ```
 > show dbs